Karl Dönitz: Intelligence battle

-On 7 May 1941, the Royal Navy captured the German Arctic meteorological vessel München and took its Enigma machine intact, this allowed the Royal Navy to decode U-boat radio communications in June 1941.
+On 7 May 1941, the Royal Navy captured the German Arctic meteorological vessel München and took its Enigma machine intact, which allowed the Royal Navy to decode U-boat radio communications in June 1941.
 Two days later the capture of U-110 was an intelligence coup for the British.
 The settings for high-level "officer-only" signals, "short-signals" (Kurzsignale) and codes standardising messages to defeat HF/DF fixes by sheer speed were found.
 Only the Hydra settings for May were missing.
 The papers were the only stores destroyed by the crew.
 The capture on 28 June of another weather ship, Lauenburg, enabled British decryption operations to read radio traffic in July 1941.
 Beginning in August 1941, Bletchley Park operatives could decrypt signals between Dönitz and his U-boats at sea without any restriction.
 The capture of the U-110 allowed the Admiralty to identify individual boats, their commanders, operational readiness, damage reports, location, type, speed, endurance from working up in the Baltic to Atlantic patrols.
 On 1 February 1942, the Germans had introduced the M4 cipher machine, which secured communications until it was cracked in December 1942.
-Even so, the U-boats achieved their best success against the convoys in March 1943, due to an increase in U-boat numbers, and the protection of the shipping lines was in jeopardy.
+Even so, the U-boats achieved their best success against the convoys in March 1943, due to an increase in U-boat numbers, and the protection of the shipping lanes was in jeopardy.
 Due to the cracked M4 and the use of radar, the Allies began to send air and surface reinforcements to convoys under threat.
-The shipping lines were secured, which came as a great surprise to Dönitz.
+The shipping lanes were secured, which came as a great surprise to Dönitz.
 The lack of intelligence and increased numbers of U-boats contributed enormously to Allied losses that year.

 Signals security aroused Dönitz's suspicions during the war.
 On 12 January 1942 German supply submarine U-459 arrived 800 nautical miles west of Freetown, well clear of convoy lanes.
 It was scheduled to rendezvous with an Italian submarine, until intercepted by a warship.
 The German captain's report coincided with reports of a decrease in sightings and a period of tension between Dönitz and Raeder.
 The number of U-boats in the Atlantic, by logic, should have increased, not lowered the number of sightings and the reasons for this made Dönitz uneasy.
 Despite several investigations, the conclusion of the BdU staff was that Enigma was impenetrable.
-His signals officer responded to the U-459 incident with answers ranging from coincidence, direction finding to Italian treachery.
+His signals officer responded to the U-459 incident with answers ranging from coincidence, direction finding, to Italian treachery.
 General Erich Fellgiebel, Chief Signal Officer of Army High Command and of Supreme Command of Armed Forces (Chef des Heeresnachrichtenwesens), apparently concurred with Dönitz.
 He concluded that there was "convincing evidence" that, after an "exhaustive investigation" that the Allied codebreakers had been reading high level communications.
 Other departments in the navy downplayed or dismissed these concerns.
-They vaguely implied "some components" of Enigma had been compromised, but there was "no real basis for acute anxiety as regards any compromise of operational security."
+They vaguely implied "some components" of Enigma had been compromised, but there was "no real basis for acute anxiety as regards any compromise of operational security".